Tobi-joshua/ExpertHiveTutorMobileCloudFunctions/README.md

 # 📌 Firebase Cloud Functions for Django + React Native For Expert Hive Tutors Mobile App

 A collection of **Firebase Cloud Functions** for handling background tasks in a Django + React Native application.
-These functions automate processes like **live session reminders, automatic downpayment changes, and auto-deleting unassigned questions.**
+These functions automate processes like **live session reminders, automatic downpayment changes, and auto-deleting unassigned questions.**   Note: This is an ongoing project, no cloning allow!.

 ## 🚀 Features